Certification Council of Early Childhood Educators of NS

 Each member of the Triplet:

-Evaluates her/his own strengths and weaknesses on
+- Evaluates her/his own strengths and weaknesses on 15 standardized criteria

-Observes, shares with and evaluates the other Triplet members
+- Observes, shares with and evaluates the other Triplet members

-Produces three written evaluation reports -- a self-evaluation and
+- Produces three written evaluation reports -- a self-evaluation and an evaluation for each of the other

 two Triplet members

-Is coached by a Mentor
+- Is coached by a Mentor

-Is observed and assessed by a Validator
+- Is observed and assessed by a Validator

-Is assessed by the Executive of the Certification.
+- Is assessed by the Executive of the Certification.

 The Facilitator:

-Supports, mentors and monitors the triplet throughout
+- Supports, mentors and monitors the triplet throughout the certification process

 The Validator:

-Reviews the reports and paperwork submitted by the
+- Reviews the reports and paperwork submitted by the Triplet and the Facilitator

-Validates their observations
+- Validates their observations

-Makes a report and recommendation to the Certification Council
+- Makes a report and recommendation to the Certification Council

 Certification Council:

-Reviews all the information and determines the
+- Reviews all the information and determines the certification status of each applicant

 back to top